Dindu5/smart-contract-hello-world/README.md

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It contains a sample contract, a test for that contract, a Hello world contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: